branimir1111/social-app/README.md

 ## Main technologies used in this application

-Tailwind CSS
+- Tailwind CSS,
-React.js (Vite)
+- React.js (Vite),
-Node.js
-Express.js
+- Node.js,
-and others...
+- Express.js and others...